 Try Before You Buy

-Hearing loss and hearing aids are highly individualized so customer who use hearing aids are encouraged to try hearing aid compatible phones at ATMC WIRELESS owned and operated stores to determine which phones will work best for them.
+Hearing loss and hearing aids are highly individualized so customer who use hearing aids are encouraged to try hearing aid compatible phones at ATMC owned and operated stores to determine which phones will work best for them.